Are slasher films misogynistic?

-It’s worth noting though that fellow 2009 slasher, Tormented almost reversed this scenario with a buff guy in pants partially pulled up, runs across a school campus from his killer.
+It’s worth noting though that fellow 2009 slasher, Tormented largely reversed this scenario, with a buff guy in partially-on boxer shorts, runs across a school campus from his killer.

 In Girls Nite Out cheerleaders on a scavenger hunt are slashed by a killer who roars “Slut!
 Bitch!
 Whore!” while a roster of extremely annoying frat boys, the nominal hero of whom cheats on his girlfriend, escape the blades.
 That the killer turns out to be female may be a half-hearted effort to side-step the misogyny in play as a woman judging the promiscuity of other women rather than a man.
 The Prowler is another early film where the killer targets girls, after his ego is bruised by being dumped 35 years earlier.
 The three male victims (out of seven) killed are either attacked from behind without even seeing the killer or shot out of the blue.
 The Burning sees a group of boys roast a caretaker almost to death, yet when he returns for revenge several years later, his victims are primarily female.

 Few films have tried to flip this trend: The Slumber Party Massacre may have been meddled with during production, but aspects of the initial missive come through – the boys die quickly, shrieking and thrashing as they’re stabbed or drilled, while the girls pool their resources and strike back with ferocity, figuratively castrating the killer by lopping the end of his phallic drill-bit, playing up to the notion that the male killers are impotent men incapable of sexually pleasing a partner, so opting to stab her over and over with a phallic weapon in a grotesque perversion of the sexual act.

 The ending of The Slumber Party Massacre is an excellent celebration of oestrogenic fury as the trio of final girls retaliate, and still the film was eventually pushed out with a ‘traditional’ emphasis on the babes-in-peril angle: